esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 ## Why distribute?

-- For your future self
+- For users that want to use your software
-- For others that might be interested
+- For developers that want to use your software
-- For reproducibility
+- For reproducibility / transparency
-- For reusability

 note:
 There are many reasons why you would want to distribute your software.
+"Users" and "developers" can include you.

 ===